Chapter 4. User Management

 You can see here that the admin has searched for

-jim.
-Next to Jim’s account you can see an impersonate button.
+john.
+Next to John’s account you can see an impersonate button.
 Click that to impersonate the user.

 Also, you can impersonate the user from the user